gildol22/code-master-thesis/README.md

 5. Figures
     * contains all figures on the evolution of the method for aforementioned numerical test cases
     * contains figures of Example 4.7
-6. Results
-    * contains backup-files from the numerical experiments

 Finally, the master thesis itself is attached.